koenrane/KR-new-site/content/some-of-my-disagreements-with-list-of-lethalities.md

 : But suppose you _do_ get the AI to primarily care about bananas early in training, and it retains that banana value shard/decision-influencing-factor into mid-training.
 At this point, I think the banana-shard will convergently be motivated to steer the AI’s future training so that the AI _keeps making bananas._ So, if you get some of the early-/mid-training values to care about making bananas, then those early-/mid-values will, by instrumental convergence, reliably steer training to keep generalizing appropriately.
 If they did not, that would lead to fewer bananas, and the banana-shard would bid for a different path of capability gain!

-: This is not an airtight safety argument, but I think it's a reasonably strong _a priori_ case.
+: While not an airtight safety argument, I think it's a reasonably strong _a priori_ case.
 The main difficulty here still seems to be my already-central expected difficulty of “loss signals might chisel undesired values into the AI.”

 ## Eliezer seems confused about loss functions